If you see an

 This is the best way to avoid permissions issues.
 This is described in Chapter 2.
 You do not need to remove your current version of npm or Node.js before installing a node version manager.

-Back-up your computer before moving forward.
+Back-up your computer before you start.

 Make a directory for global installations: